 Between the lack of care about women being harassed and the maddening excuses given when faced with overwhelming evidence that their platform is tainted by white supremacists (“There’s now a 0.8 loading screen between you and that swastika!
-Nailed it!”), there is still one benefit to the double-edged sewer pipe that is social media in this stunted reality we all seem to call 2017.
+Nailed it!”), there is still one benefit to the double-edged sewer pipe that is social media in this stunted reality we all seem to live in.
 It’s that the journey from your favourite celebrity being awesome to that same celebrity revealing themselves as an emotionally barren, twisted piece of bigoted garbage has become much shorter.

 I’m not talking about the type of blindingly obvious gutter people like Nazi Punchbag, Old Hate-Filled 1950’s Luddite or Right Wing Media FuckBoy.
 Those are clear demons right from the start and should be cast into the Phantom Zone directly after it is filled with billions of angry wasps.
 Who I’m referring to is the type of person who was initially entertaining and charming but then whoops they’re suddenly horrendous.
 Or perhaps they gradually descended into face-meltingly awful opinions like slipping into a warm bath.
 Either way, with some of the events of the last 18 months, its undeniable that the bath is now a toilet and you suddenly can’t fit in it alongside so much poop.